 - 1 liter of water

 - Make a water solution.
-Put a teaspoon of Vegamatrix Grow onto one (1) liter of water, then stir thoroughly.
-Seeds don’t need much, but you still need to make sure there’s some nutrient in the medium.
-I’m using a neutral soil, which has no nutrient charge in it, so I’m giving it a bit of nitrogen to make sure that the sprout is happy.
+Add a teaspoon of Vegamatrix Grow to around four or five cups (1 liter) of water and stir thoroughly.
+Even though seeds don’t need much in the way of nutes, it’s still wise to have some food in the soil.
+When using a neutral soil, which has no nutrient charge in it, the additional nitrogen will make sure the seedling is happy.

 - Plant the seeds.
-Once the soil is all moistened up, it’s time to plant our lovely germinated seeds.
-Very carefully pick one up and angle the taproot straight down into the ground.
-Make a hole roughly the size of the taproot because you don’t want to burry and lose the seed.
+Once the soil is moist, it’s time to plant our lovely germinated seeds.
+Make a hole roughly the size of your fingertip, you don’t want to lose the seed.
+Angle the taproot straight down into the ground.
 Put it right in the center, so it’s standing straight up, and move the soil around it to build a tiny little mound.
 This way, you always know where the tiny seed is.
-The seed shell should be 16th of an inch underneath the soil.
+The seed should be 1/16th of an inch underneath the soil.

 - Cover the cups.
-Rip a sheet of plastic cling wrap, use it to cover the entire brim, and put a rubber band over the wrap to keep it in place.
-Put four to five holes on all of the covered cups using a scissors blade.
-This works like a terrarium, and it prevents the topsoil from drying.
-It will also slightly raise the temperature in the container to more of a jungle type terrarium temperature, which is good as sprouts like warmer temperatures.
+Make a lid with cling wrap, using a rubber band to keep it in place.
+Put four to five holes in the cling wrap.
+This set-up works like a terrarium and prevents the topsoil from drying.
+It will also slightly raise the temperature in the container which is great for the young seedlings.

-- Keep the sprouts warm.
-Germinated seeds do not need lights yet.
-However, the heat from the lamp keeps them warm.
-If you have banks of fluorescents or T5s, they would be perfect.
-Put the cups under the light source, with a gap of 6 to 12 inches, and leave them on for 24 hrs.
+- Keep the sprouts warm under a soft light.
+If you have a bank of fluorescents or T5s, they will be perfect, but a regular house lamp is also enough to tease out the seedlings.
+Place the cups under a light source, with a gap of 6 to 12 inches.
 Within 24 to 48 hours, you’re going to see the first set of green leaves.

 In episode 8, I’m going to show you how to feed and water your plants.
-Catch you later!
+See you soon!